Attorneys —

 Houston Bar Association – Member

-“AV” rated by Martindale-Hubbell
+“AV” Preeminent rated by Martindale-Hubbell

-Spring Branch-Memorial Sports Association – Volunteer coach.
+Spring Branch-Memorial Sports Association – Volunteer coach